The Bankrate promise

 How to refinance your car loan

-Once you find and prequalify with a lender to refinance your car loan, reach out before you fully apply to determine what information and documents are needed to process your loan application.
+- Submit an application.
 Most lenders will request a copy of your driver’s license, a utility bill and proof of income.
-You will also need to provide proof of insurance along with the make, model, VIN (vehicle identification number) and mileage for your vehicle.
+You will also need to provide proof of insurance along with the vehicle’s make, model, VIN (vehicle identification number) and mileage.

 The bottom line

-Refinancing your car loan could be a smart financial move if your situation has changed since you took out your current loan.
-Apply for preapproval with several lenders to explore potential rates to gauge if you could qualify for a loan with more competitive terms.
+Refinancing could be a smart financial move if your situation has changed since you took out your current loan.
+Apply for preapproval with several lenders to explore potential rates and compare loan offers to gauge if you could qualify for a loan with more competitive terms.
 Then use an auto refinance calculator to determine if the benefits outweigh the costs.